France to gamble on new budget cuts as growth slows

-Sarkozy's center-right government says extra savings are urgently needed to keep France's finances from going off the rails, since it cut its growth forecast for next year to 1 percent from 1.75 percent last week.

-The cuts, which Prime Minister Francois Fillon is expected to announce at 6:00 a.m.
-EST on Monday, come on top of 12 billion euros ($16.6 billion) in savings the government announced just three months ago.
+The cuts, which Prime Minister Francois Fillon is expected to announce at 1100 GMT on Monday, come on top of 12 billion euros in savings the government announced just three months ago.

 Like other European countries struggling with public finances, France has seen demonstrations and strikes from a public angry at the imposition of cutbacks during hard times.